-The valuation allowances have been recognized for the foreign tax credit, the foreign net operating loss carryforwards, and the R&D credit carryforward.
-The valuation allowances were recognized for assets which it is more likely than not some portion or all of the deferred tax asset will not be realized.
+Valuation allowances have been recognized for a portion of the foreign tax credit, the foreign net operating loss carryforwards, and the R&D credit carryforward.
+During 2023, the Company incurred restructuring charges that primarily affected their U.S. earnings.
+These additional expenses in the U.S. reduced the Company's ability to utilize foreign tax credits.
+As a result, the Company recorded an additional \$6.1 million valuation allowance against the Company's foreign tax credits.
+The remaining valuation allowances were recognized for assets which it is more likely than not some portion or all of the deferred tax asset will not be realized.
 In making such determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary difference, projected future taxable income, tax planning strategies and recent financial operations.
-When the Company determines that there is sufficient positive evidence to utilize the foreign tax credits, the foreign net operating losses, or the R&D credit carryforward, the valuation will be released which would reduce the provision for income taxes.
+When the Company determines that there is sufficient positive evidence to utilize the remaining foreign tax credits, the foreign net operating losses, or the R&D credit carryforward, the valuation allowance will be released which would reduce the provision for income taxes.

-The deferred tax asset valuation adjustments for the years ended December 31, 2021, 2020 and 2019 are as follows (U.S. dollars in thousands):
+The deferred tax asset valuation adjustments for the years ended December 31, 2023, 2022 and 2021 are as follows (U.S. dollars in thousands):

-Year Ended December 31, 2021 2020 2019 Balance at the beginning of period \$ 67,340 \$ 77,042 \$ 68,697 Additions charged to cost and expenses 12,674 (1) 2,154 (4) 10,913 (6) Decreases -(2) $(12,100)^{(5)}$ $(3,343)^{(7)}$ Adjustments 172 (3) 244 (3) 775 (3) Balance at the end of the period \$ 80,186 \$ 67,340 \$ 77,042
+Year Ended December 31, 2023 2022 2021 Balance at the beginning of period \$ 33,557 \$ 80,186 \$ 67,340 Additions charged to cost and expenses 13,183 (1) 3,231 (4) 12,674 (6) Decreases $(1,825)^{(2)}$ $(50,315)^{(5)}$ -(7) Adjustments $2,227^{(3)}$ 455 (3) $172^{(3)}$ Balance at the end of the period \$ 47,142 \$ 33,557 \$ 80,186

-- (1) Increase in valuation is due primarily to \$11.9 million that was recorded on the foreign tax credit carryforward due to the disposal of the Companies Grow Tech segment.
-The additional amount is due to net operating losses in foreign markets. - (2) No decreases in 2021. - (3) Represents the net currency effects of translating valuation allowances at current rates of exchange. - (4) Increase in valuation is due primarily to net operating losses in foreign markets. - (5) The decrease was due to the utilization of prior year foreign tax credits that had previously had a valuation allowance recorded against the asset. - (6) Increase in valuation is due primarily to \$9.8 million that was recorded on the foreign tax credit carryforward.
-The additional amount is due to net operating losses in foreign markets. - (7) The decrease was due primarily to the utilization of foreign tax credits, and expiration of foreign net operating losses.
+- (1) Increase in valuation is due primarily to net operating losses in foreign markets and the \$6.1 million that was recorded on the foreign tax credit carryforward. - (2) The decrease was due to expiration of foreign net operating losses. - (3) Represents the net currency effects of translating valuation allowances at current rates of exchange. - (4) Increase in valuation is primarily due to net operating losses in foreign markets. - (5) The decrease was due to utilization of \$18.1 million of foreign tax credits and the valuation allowance release of \$32.2 million foreign tax credits. - (6) Increase in valuation is primarily due to \$11.9 million that was recorded on the foreign tax credit carryforward due to the disposal of the Company's Grow Tech segment.
+The additional amount is due to net operating losses in foreign markets. - (7) No decreases in 2021.